seunguk-do/MTVCrafter/README.md

 ## 🚀 Usage

-To animate a human image with a given 3D motion sequence, we first need to obtain the SMPL motion sequnce from the driven video:
+To animate a human image with a given 3D motion sequence, you first need to obtain the SMPL motion sequnces from the driven video:

 ```bash
 python process_nlf.py "your_video_directory"
 ```

-Then, we can use the following command to generate the video:
+Then, you can use the following command to animate the image guided by 4D motion tokens:

 ```bash
 python infer.py --ref_image_path "ref_images/hunam.png" --motion_data_path "data/sample_data.pkl" --output_path "inference_output"